salesforce/design-system-react/README.md

 ### Building
 * Run `grunt` for the default build.
 This will create the example file(s).
 Note that the serve task also has a watch task so this step is optional

+### Contributing
+* Fork the repo!
+* Read up (and feel free to comment on) this [theory doc](https://docs.google.com/a/salesforce.com/document/d/1w8sy0Eex8nwsQ0vx_MUysIL8alOfOCXWfuq19Ikbky8/edit?usp=sharing)
+* Take a look at the current issues, or create your own issue so that we know what you're working on
+* Feel free to shoot questions to mc-uxdev@salesforce.com or dbrainer-banker@salesforce.com
+* **If this is your first contribution you'll be much happier if you communicate early and often**
+* Try to keep your PRs small and manageable